tomedisonc0785563/Github/README.md

 Greetings! 👋 I'm Tom.
 Data Engineer...

 I've always been interested in data-driven projects.
 I enjoy analyzing data and sharing insights with people.
-If you appreciate my work and want a developer, don't be afraid to get in touch with me if I can assist.
+If you appreciate my work and want a cloud data engineer, don't be afraid to get in touch with me if I can assist.

 Find me around the web 🌎